andy-herman/huskyhub/labs/week-03/README.md

 Reflect on:

-- **Contrarian:** Why is a fast hash function (like SHA-256) *worse* for passwords than a slow one (like bcrypt)?
-What attacker behavior does this speed difference enable?
 - **Committed:** If an attacker obtained a database full of bcrypt hashes, describe the exact process they would use to attempt to crack them.
 What resources would they need?
 - **Creative:** bcrypt was designed in 1999.
 What properties would you want in a password hashing algorithm designed today, and does bcrypt still meet them?